nianaro123/funpay-rent-bot-python/README.md

 # funpay-rent-bot-python
-bot for rent goods on funpay
+bot for rent dota2 accs on funpay